PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 ### 3. Catches

 The catches are presented as relative to the average catches in the period 2013 to 2015.
-They are calculated over several groupings, based on area and fishery.
+They are calculated over several groupings, based on area and fishery:

 * Total catch over all areas and fisheries
 * Purse seine catches in areas 2, 3 and 5